-d) What is the visibility of the structure with regard to public interest (Section 2.17.B.ii) if demolition were to occur?
+Page 6 of 8 Date: July 29, 2014 Case: HPC 2014.042 Site: 26-28 Prospect Street d) What is the visibility of the structure with regard to public interest (Section 2.17.B.ii) if demolition were to occur?
 The subject parcel is highly visible along Prospect Street near the middle of strip of light industrial uses ranging from scrap metal, and stone kitchen counters to the sale of radiators and used bathroom fixtures.
 It is in the public interest to remove all the current uses which are located on highly polluted ground.
-Through the Union Square Revitalization Plan, in order for the area as a whole to be viable and to enable light rail transit, the individual parcels must be consolidated into organized development parcels; therefore, it is in the public interest to demolish.

-e) What is the scarcity or frequency of this type of resource in the City?

-This type of side-hall entry Queen Anne style house can be found throughout the City, developed in the early 1890s for workers.
+Through the Union Square Revitalization Plan, in order for the area as a whole to be viable and to enable light rail transit, the individual parcels must be consolidated into organized development parcels; therefore, it is in the public interest to demolish. e) What is the scarcity or frequency of this type of resource in the City?
+This type of side-gable double house can be found in the older sections of Somerville, developed in the mid- 19th century, especially in the abutting neighborhood to the east, Spring Hill.
 Upon a consideration of the above criteria (a-e), is the demolition of the subject building detrimental to the architectural, cultural, political, economic, or social heritage of the City?

-This is a very common late-19th century building type that is represented in various locations across the City.
+This is a fairly common mid-19th century building type that is represented in multiple locations across the City.
 The building is mostly intact; however, the surrounding neighborhood is drastically altered in building type and use.
-The association with Clark Bennett is significant, but his death preceded the construction of this building and this building does represent his longstanding contribution to the City by filling in the River.
+The association with Clark Bennett is significant, but he is not known to have lived at this location nor does this building represent his longstanding contribution to the City by filling in the River.
 Last, due to the undesirable uses that have taken over this major thoroughfare and drastically altered the urban landscape, the City has identified this area of blight as an urban renewal district, which will be developed to provide light rail transit to the Square.
 Upon consideration of these criteria, it is in the public interest to demolish.
 IV.
-Recommendation

-Recommendations are based upon an analysis by Historic Preservation Staff of the permit application and the required findings for the Demolition Review Ordinance, which requires archival and historical research, and an assessment of historical and architectural significance, conducted prior to the public hearing for a Determination of Preferably Preserved.
+Recommendation Recommendations are based upon an analysis by Historic Preservation Staff of the permit application and the required findings for the Demolition Review Ordinance, which requires archival and historical research, and an assessment of historical and architectural significance, conducted prior to the public hearing for a Determination of Preferably Preserved.
 This report may be revised or updated with a new recommendation and/or findings based upon additional information provided to Staff or through further research.
 In accordance with the Demolition Review Ordinance (2003-05), Section 4.D, Staff find the potential demolition of the subject structure not detrimental to the heritage of the City, and consequently not in the best interest of the public to preserve or rehabilitate.
-Therefore, due to the frequency of this type of residential building within multiple neighborhoods, the loss of historic context, category of association with Clark Bennett and his filling of the River, and due to the level of blight in the surrounding area as well as location within an identified urban renewal districted, Staff recommend that the Historic Preservation Commission do not find 30 Prospect Street Preferably Preserved.
+Therefore, due to the frequency of this type of residential building within multiple neighborhoods, the loss of historic context, category of association with Clark Bennett and his filling of the River, and due to the level of blight in the surrounding area as well as location within an identified urban renewal districted, Staff recommend that the Historic Preservation Commission do not find 26-28 Prospect Street Preferably Preserved.